Responsibility at CBS

 Jesper: do we have a fundamental issue with the “tradeoff” in the danish private sector between ethics versus profits?

 I would say no. I think our own recent experience makes it very clear that it is not profitable to be seen behaving unethically.

 GSVC is the biggest international competition on social entrepreneurships.
 The competition aims to empower the next generation of social entrepreneurs by providing them with mentoring, exposure, and over $80,000 in prizes to transform their ideas into ventures that address the world’s most pressing challenges.
 Teams from across the globe learn how to design scalable models through a process that emphasizes stakeholder discovery, business innovation, and social impact assessment.

 Founded by MBA students at UC Berkeley’s Haas School of Business in 1999, the GSVC has evolved into a global network of premier business schools, universities, and programs in the US, Europe, Asia, Africa, and Latin America.
 Each partner school and program is supported by a network that includes other universities and organizations, judges, mentors, and investors focused on social impact, innovation, and entrepreneurship.
 In 2017, GSVC received over 600 entries from 65 countries.

-This year, CBS PRME signed to become the first GSVC partner in Scandinavia and will going forward be responsible for engaging students across Scandinavia to sign up and participate in GSVC.
+CBS is the only outreach partner from Scandinavia and has been a partner sine 2018.
+CBS will continually be responsible for engaging students across Scandinavia to sign up and participate in GSVC.

 Learn more about the GSVC here and how to sign up to next year’s competition.